 The Insider Tip…

 If you are really being pestered by tsetse flies, ask your guide to stop at a local supermarket to purchase a bottle of Dettol.
 Dettol is an antibacterial solution commonly found in Africa.
 It’s one of the few smells/tastes that genuinely seems to bother the tsetse flies, and several safari veterans swear by its effectiveness.
 Yvette is getting a bottle in her Christmas stocking.
 If you don’t fancy putting antibacterial solution on your skin, you can always buy a local fly whisk, which can then double up as a souvenir once you get home.
+We’ve also discovered that Avon Skin So Soft Bath Oil also works well as a deterrent.
 A bottle of “anti-itch” cortisone based gel or cream is handy to have if you do get bitten.

 Avoiding the Tsetse Fly